mbloechl05/vrf-dep/README.md

-# Analyses: Vascular risk factors and depressed mood
+# Vascular risk factors and depressed mood

 This git-lab-repro contains analysis codes for the project 'Vascular risk factors and the long-term course of depressed mood'.